angeli-amascual/angeli-amascual.github.io/essays/FinalProject.md

   - Meteor
 ---

-By: Angeli Amascual, Tyler Chinen, Max Deyo
+By: Angeli Amascual, Tyler Chinen, and Max Deyo

 ### Overview
 The problem: Students are interested in doing many activities but it’s no fun doing them alone.